The House in Fata Morgana: Release and reception

 The game was originally released for Microsoft Windows on December 31, 2012 in Japan; this version was also released through Playism on May 31, 2013 in Japan.
 A Japanese iOS version followed on May 16, 2014.
 MangaGamer released the Microsoft Windows version in English on May 13, 2016, both separately and in a bundle with the game's soundtrack.
 A Nintendo 3DS version was released digitally in Japan on July 27, 2016 by FuRyu, as one of the first three games of their Catalyst line, and a PlayStation Vita version was released both physically and digitally in Japan on March 16, 2017 by Dramatic Create.
 This version includes new content; due to sickness, Moyataro was unable to create the new artwork needed for it, so another illustrator was given the task.

 Limited Run Games released the game in North America for PlayStation Vita on May 28, 2019, and released it for PlayStation 4 on June 11, under the title The House in Fata Morgana: Dreams of the Revenants Edition; their PlayStation 4 version uses newer artwork as it was the first time the game was available in 4K resolution.
 They have also released physical versions for both platforms.
 This version of the game was also released on the Nintendo Switch on April 9, 2021, with a version for Japanese audiences released on March 25, 2021.

 The game was a runner-up for Hardcore Gamers Best Story of 2016 award.

 The Steam release had an estimated total of 8,500 players by July 2018.

-In November 2023, the developer announced that the game had sold 100,000 copies on Steam.

-On May 13, 2025, the developer stated that the game had sold 300,000 copies across every platform.